 Home-made vs shop-bought

-I have nothing against a good shop-bought samosa.
-They are fine if you are in a hurry and want a quick snack.
-However, in my opinion, nothing beats home-made.
-You can control the amount of filling you put in (I always try to squeeze in extra), and also the amount of spice.
+However, in my opinion, nothing beats homemade.
+You can control the amount of filling you put in (I always try to squeeze in extra) and also adjust the amount of spice.
+Plus of course, you can make them any time the samosa craving hits.

 The ready-made samosas that you buy in supermarkets all use phyllo (filo) pastry which tends to absorb a lot of oil when fried.
 They can turn out very greasy, especially if you eat them cold.
 These homemade samosas are made with homemade pastry which doesn’t absorb a lot of oil and so makes them less greasy.